 Editor in Chief

-Manuel Veth is a freelance journalist, and holder of a Doctorate of Philosophy in History from King’s College London.
-His thesis is titled: “Selling the People’s Game: Football’s transition from Communism to Capitalism in the Soviet Union and its Successor States”, and will be available soon.
+Manuel Veth is a freelance journalist and social media junior editor at Bundesliga.com.
+He is also a holder of a Doctorate of Philosophy in History from King’s College London, and his thesis is titled: “Selling the People’s Game: Football’s transition from Communism to Capitalism in the Soviet Union and its Successor States,” which will be available in print soon.
 Originally from Munich, Manuel has lived in Amsterdam, Kyiv, Moscow, Tbilisi, London, and currently is located in Victoria BC, Canada.
-Follow Manuel on Twitter @homosovieticus.
+Follow Manuel on Twitter @ManuelVeth.

 Vadim Furmanov is a recent graduate of the University of Chicago with a Bachelor’s Degree in Political Science.
 Originally from Ukraine, Vadim has resided in Chicago since 1994 and is a passionate supporter of both Dynamo Kyiv and the Ukrainian national team.
 He is also a Chicago Fire season ticket holder and a member of the Fire’s Section 8 supporters group.
 He writes primarily about Ukrainian football, as well as the intersection between football, politics, and history.
 You can follow Vadim on Twitter @vfurmanov.